ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 The Attester and the Relying Party communicate by transporting messages within EDHOC's External Authorization Data (EAD) fields.

 ## External Authorization Data 1 {#ead1}

 In EAD_1, the Attester transports the Proposed_EvidenceType object.
-EvidenceType signals to the Relying Party the proposal to do remote attestation, as well as which attestation claims the Attester supports.
+It signals to the Relying Party the proposal to do remote attestation, as well as which attestation claims the Attester supports.
 The supported attestation claims are encoded in CBOR in the form of a sequence.

 The external authorization data EAD_1 contains an EAD item with

 * ead_label = TBD1
 * ead_value = Attestation_proposal, which is a CBOR byte string: